-The Shirley and Leslie Porter School of Cultural Studies serves as a platform for the pursuit of doctoral studies, research and academic activities in various fields associated with the study of culture.
+The Shirley and Leslie Porter School of Cultural Studies serves as a framework for doctoral programs, research, and academic activities in the various fields of cultural studies.

-The Porter School supports workshops and scientific conventions, and assists researchers with various grants.
+The School supports multiple workshops and scientific conventions, and assists research students with various scholarships.

-The School incorporates the research activities of the following departments: English and American Studies, Linguistics, Arabic Studies, French Studies, Classical Studies, Literature, Philosophy, Sociology, the Unit of Culture Research, the Program in Research of Child and Youth Culture, Cognitive Linguistics and the Cohen Institute.
+The School incorporates the research activities of the following departments: English and American Studies, Arabic, French, Classical Studies, Literature, Gender, Sociology, the Cultural Studies Program, and the Youth Culture Studies Program.

-The Porter School serves as a platform for three MA programs:
+The School serves as a framework for two M.A. programs:

 In addition, the School offers diploma studies in translation and translation editing.

 The School was founded in 1986 by Prof. Itamar Even-Zahar, who served as its first chair.

 The current chair is Prof. Michele Kahan (elected in 2015).